nataliedume/twn-site/README.md

 ## Meet the Web Creator

-Made with love by [Ashley Ehler](https://www.linkedin.com/in/ashleyehler/) - Baylor Alum, Applied Mathematics and Economics and
+Made with love by [Ashley Ehler](https://www.linkedin.com/in/ashleyehler/) - Baylor University Alum, Applied Mathematics and Economics and
-[Natalie Dume](https://www.linkedin.com/in/nataliedume/) — senior Data Science major, President of Women’s Network, and advocate for Gen Z excellence in leadership and tech
+[Natalie Dume](https://www.linkedin.com/in/nataliedume/) — Baylor University senior Data Science major, President of Women’s Network, and advocate for Gen Z excellence in leadership and tech

 ---